cvanwynsberghe/pyworld2/README.md

 # How to cite the project with Bibtex

-The project is under the MIT Licence & open-source --- see the [licence terms](./LICENCE).
+The project is under the MIT Licence & open-source, see the [licence terms](./LICENCE) for more details.

 To cite PyWorld2 via BibTex:
 ```
 @software{vanwynsberghe2020pyworld2,
   author       = {Charles Vanwynsberghe},